BitcoinDesign/Guide/guide/contribute/introduction.md

 **[Formatting]({{ '/guide/contribute/formatting/' | relative_url }})**

 Layout and formatting options available for content pages, from headers and blockquotes to images and embeds.

+Bitcoin Design Guide is just a project within the Bitcoin Design community.
+To get involved with the broader Bitcoin-Design community and projects, check out [general contribution guidelines](https://bitcoin.design/contribute/).